losermuug/losermuug/README.md

 ### 👨‍💻 About Me

 * 🎓 Studying **Software Engineering** at National University of Mongolia (2023 - 2027)
-* 💻 Passionate about building robust Web, Mobile, and Desktop applications
+* 💻 Passionate about building robust Web, Mobile applications
 * 🧠 Interested in Machine Learning, Computer Vision, and human connection through code

 ---